JCBrouwer/maua-stylegan2/README.md

 It contains the code for [Audio-reactive Latent Interpolations with StyleGAN](https://wavefunk.xyz/assets/audio-reactive-stylegan/paper.pdf) for the NeurIPS 2020 [Workshop on Machine Learning for Creativity and Design](https://neurips2020creativity.github.io/).

-The original base is [Rosinality's excellent implementation](https://github.com/rosinality/stylegan2-pytorch), but I've gathered code from multiple different repositories and hacked/grafted it all together.
+The original base is [Kim Seonghyeon's excellent implementation](https://github.com/rosinality/stylegan2-pytorch), but I've gathered code from multiple different repositories or other places online and hacked/grafted it all together.
 License information for the code should all be in the LICENSE folder, but if you find anything missing or incorrect please let me know and I'll fix it immediately.
 Tread carefully when trying to distribute any code from this repo, it's meant for research and demonstration.

 The files/folders of interest and their purpose are: